Bluebell of Scotland, Harebell

 Vast and varied group (about 300 species) encompassing trailers, creeping or tufted miniature perennials, and erect kinds 1–6 ft. high or taller.
 Usually, flower stalks rise above basal leaf rosettes; basal leaves often differ from stem leaves.
 The perennial species tend to spread indefinitely from the root; width depends mainly on vigor of their rootstocks and the time they have been in one spot.
 Flowers are generally bell shaped, though some are star shaped, cupped, or round and flat.
 Bloom comes at some time from spring to fall, depending on species.
 Most species are grown fairly easily from seeds sown in spring or early summer.Campanula rotundifolia

-Slowly spreading clump, 2 to 3 in. high.
-Slender, upright flower stems, some branched, 6 to 18 in. tall.
+Slowly spreading clump, 2–3 in. high.
+Slender, upright flower stems, some branched, 6–18 in. tall.
 Foliage green or gray.
-Basal leaves roundish, long stalked, 1 in.; may dry before bloom.
-Stem leaves grasslike, 2 to 3 in.
-Flowers broad, bell-shaped bright blue, lavender, or white flowers 1 in. long.
+Basal leaves are roundish, long stalked, 1 in.; may dry before bloom.
+Stem leaves are grasslike, 2–3 in.
+Flowers are broad, bell-shaped bright blue, lavender, or white; 1 in. long.
 One or a few nodding in open clusters.